citation-style-language/styles/CONTRIBUTING.md

     Sometimes we merge pull requests within the hour, and sometimes it takes a few days.
-This depends on how busy we are, and on the time it takes to get your style is acceptable shape.
+This depends on how busy we are, and on the time it takes to get your style in an acceptable shape.
 In general, the closer you follow our instructions detailed here, the faster we can accept your style.

 5. Update your pull request.